Free Online CPD for Welldoing Members

 Welldoing members can access free certificated online CPD at our weekly Lunch and Learn sessions

-- Certificates for individual sessions are delivered within a month of the session
+• Certificates for individual sessions are available for each session

-- Currently recordings of the sessions are not available, though this will be possible in late-2023.
+• Currently recordings of the sessions are not available, though this will be possible in 2024

 How to book